zl95826/notes/README.md

   Or using spread syntax: arr1 = [...arr1, ...arr2];\
   - dash: -\
   CSS: The <b>content</b> property is used with the ::before and ::after pseudo-elements, to insert generated content. \
   You cannot style generated content without defining what that content should be.
-If you don’t really need any content, just an extra “invisible element” to style, you can set it to the empty string (content: '') and just style that.
+If you don’t really need any content, just an extra “invisible element” to style, you can set it to the empty string (content: '') and just style that.\
+  ES6 string templates